 Rehabilitation Medicine Fellowship

-The ACGME-accredited Pediatric Rehabilitation Medicine (PRM) Fellowship Program at Children’s National Hospital is designed to develop advanced skills in the diagnosis and treatment of children with disabilities to maximize their functional outcomes and improve their quality of life.
-We offer a two-year program consistent with the requirements of the ABPMR and ACGME.
+The ACGME-accredited Pediatric Rehabilitation Medicine (PRM) Fellowship Program at Children’s National Hospital is a two-year program consistent with the requirements of the ABPMR and ACGME.

 How to Apply